 New York, Oxford

 New!
-Digital version available for all volumes.
+Online version available for all volumes.

 The European journal came into existence in 1999 and six volumes were published in the period up to 2006: twelve issues in total.
 The aim was to develop a new theoretical framework to analyze social realities in European societies and consider their policy implications.
 The European Journal sought to broaden the scope of understanding about citizens’ well-being and to interpret how the constitution of society and its various component institutional arrangements affect social quality and personal welfare from a new perspective.